emcoglab/ldm-query/README.md

 Configuration
 -------------

 Before LDM-Query can be properly used, it must be configured so it knows where the files containing the corpora and LDMs are stored on your computer.

 These are set in the file `config.yaml`, which is a text file in [YAML][yaml] format.
-Comments in that file should explain to set your preferences.
+Comments in that file should explain how to set your preferences.

-​
+When you have the required files downloaded and located where you want them, copy their *absolute* paths into the relevant places in `config.yaml`.
+Note that some of the files for the model must be located in specifically named directory hierarchies
+— these requirements are explained in comments in `config.yaml`.

 Usage: overview
 ---------------